NOVA-FOR-SOFTWARE/licences-fecabasket.web/SERVER_CONFIG.md

 ServerName template-vue.com
 ```

-`ServerAlias` is an alternate names for a host used when matching requests to name-virtual hosts
+`ServerAlias` is an alternate names for a host used when matching requests to firstName-virtual hosts

 This ensures people reach the right site instead of the default one when they type in `template-vue.com`.